UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/runtime_tips.md

 ## Related to Batch jobs

-### Looking at "jobinfo" output, PRIORITY and REASON for my waiting jobs change over time.
-Please explain what is going on!
+???- question "Looking at "jobinfo" output, PRIORITY and REASON for my waiting jobs change over time.
+Please explain what is going on!"

 ???- info "For UPPMAX staff"